 CIMES worked with Shared Hope International to produce three web-based trainings on sex trafficking.
 The entry-level course introduces the crime of domestic minor sex trafficking, how traffickers exploit victims, and services victims need to recover.
 The second course provides specialized guidance for healthcare and social service providers on meeting the needs of these survivors.
 The third course introduces law enforcement and criminal justice personnel to the advanced topic of victim-offender intersectionality.

 The Language and Culture Center at the University of Houston provides an immersive English language program for international students.
 CIMES developed a centralized business management system that addresses all of the center’s complex application, registration, evaluation, grading, billing, and related processes—leading to an improved user experience for applicants, students, faculty, and staff.

-The California Tobacco Control Program has more than a dozen information systems that support business and program processes, so quickly finding the right piece of information can be challenging.
-CIMES is developing a mobile app that will push high-priority, timely information for all program and business operations to users via phone, tablet, and desktop.
+Many organizations rely on more than a dozen different information systems to support their business and program processes.
+This can make it challenging for employees and other users to quickly find the right piece of needed information to complete vital task.
+CIMES develops mobile apps that push high-priority, timely information for all program and business operations to users via phone, tablet, and desktop.

 Florida Department of Health

 - Bureau of Epidemiology

 CIMES developed web-based training for novice epidemiologists and nurses in Florida’s counties.
 The training includes introductions to epidemiology, infectious diseases, surveillance, outbreak investigations, and collaboration for public health.
 The modulesconclude with application tasks that allow learners to assess their progress at the end of the course.LEARN MORE